70% off

 What is EBITDA?

-Depreciation expenses post to recognize the decline in value of capital expenditures, including vehicles, machinery, and equipment.
+Depreciation expenses recognize the decline in value of capital expenditures, including vehicles, machinery, and equipment.
 Amortization expenses record when intangible assets produce revenue.
 The bottom line is that every asset’s value reclassifies into non-cash expenses over time.

-A company’s net income is total revenue minus expenses.
-EBITDA will add back four expense categories to the net income calculation.
+A company’s net income is total revenue minus expenses, EBITDA will add back four expense categories to the net income calculation.
 If a business generates a profit, net income will be less than the EBITDA balance because net income includes more expenses.

 Calculating EBITDA can provide several reporting insights and help you make informed decisions about a company’s earnings.
 You can compare your financial performance to similar companies and assess the profitability of core operations.